• Skip to primary navigation

 Instructions

 1. Preheat oven to 400.
-Line a rimmed baking sheet with foil.
+Line a rimmed baking sheet with parchment paper or foil.

 Notes